Semi-metric portfolio optimization: a new algorithm reducing simultaneous asset shocks: Proposed semi-metric change point optimization framework

 We formulate our new objective function to penalize structural breaks and their associated erratic behavior.
 We use the MJ$_p$ family of semi-metrics of \cite{James2020_nsm}.
-Given $p>0$ and two non-empty finite sets $S,T \subset \mathbb{R}$ (or an arbitrary metric space), this is defined as
+Given $p>0$ and two nonempty finite sets $A,B \subset \mathbb{R}$ (or an arbitrary metric space), this is defined as

-where $d(s,T)$ is the minimal distance from a point $s \in S$ to the finite set $T$.
-We note $d(S,T)=0$ if and only if $S=T$.
+where $d(a,B)$ is the minimal distance from a point $a \in A$ to the finite set $B$.
+We note $d^p_{MJ}(A,B)=0$ if and only if $A,B$.
 As discussed by \cite{James2020_nsm}, varying $p>0$ produces a family of semi-metrics, where larger values of $p$ exhibit greater adherence to the triangle inequality property, but worse sensitivity to outliers.
-In our implementation, we select $p=0.5$ due to its good performance with outlier sensitivity, and the strong possibility of outliers in this context.
+In our implementation, we select $p=0.5$ due to its good performance with outlier sensitivity and the strong possibility of outliers in this context.
 Indeed, it is likely that some assets are impacted by market dynamics to which others are immune, which will yield outlier assets.
+We discuss distances between finite sets, their properties, and how we arrive at our family of semi-metrics in \ref{Appendix_distances}.

-We compute a distance matrix $D_{ij}$ as follows: following a suitable change point algorithm (ours is described in \ref{Appendix_CPD}), let asset $i$ have set of structural breaks $S_i,i=1,...,n$.
-Then we form
+We compute a distance matrix $D_{ij}$ as follows: following a suitable change point algorithm (ours is described in Appendix \ref{Appendix_CPD}), let asset $i$ have set of structural breaks $S_i,i=1,...,n$.
+Then, we form

-In this paper, every set of structural breaks, simulated or real, is non-empty, so this computation is possible.
+In this paper, every set of structural breaks, simulated or real, is nonempty, so this computation is possible.
 Next, we transform our distance matrix into an affinity matrix, which mimics the properties of a covariance matrix:

-Two assets have correlation equal to $1$ if and only if they are perfectly correlated; analogously, $A_{ij}=1 $ if and only if $d(S_i,S_j)=0$, meaning the two assets have identical structural breaks.
+Two assets have correlation equal to $1$ if and only if they are perfectly correlated; analogously, $A_{ij}=1 $ if and only if $d(S_i,S_j)=0$, meaning the two assets have identical structural~breaks.

+\begin{Remark} We note that the denominator $\max D$ may be influenced by a single outlier time series.
+Thus, it is particularly important to choose our semi-metric (particularly the value of $p$) to handle outlier elements with care.
+We justify the benefits of choosing a smaller value of $p$, in this case $p=\frac12$, in Proposition \ref{prop:Hausdorff}, Corollary \ref{cor:Hausdorff}, and Appendix \ref{Appendix_distances}. \end{Remark}